Sleep Disorders

 The best steps for treatment begin with our Sleep Test.
 That way we can determine what method of treatment makes the most sense for you.
 The first step to developing an effective and personalised treatment plan is to gather the right information via our Sleep Questionnaire.

-How we treat snoring
+How we treat insomnia

 Our sleep specialists can help quickly diagnose the root cause of your snoring.
 We will examine your throat and nasal passage, do a full examination of your medical history, and determine whether you are experiencing sleep apnoea or another condition.